 Why do you need to create a holiday budget 11 months ahead of time?
 Because Christmas is expensive!
 When you start thinking about the holidays, most likely in October or November, odds are you don’t have enough excess budget to cover the costs of gifts for everyone on your list.
 But if you put a little money aside each month from January until December, you should have more than enough to cover the costs and not have to rely on using your credit card for holiday shopping.

-So, this coming January, get a head start and make your holiday 2022 budget.
+So, this holiday season, get a head start and make your holiday 2023 budget.
 Here are 4 tips to get you started:

 - Adjust your budget throughout the year.
 Budgets are not supposed to be broken, but that doesn’t mean they can’t be adjusted.
 Based on external factors, you may find yourself with more or less money throughout the year.
 If you come into a big tax refund, for example, maybe you can use that to top up your holiday budget and reduce the monthly contribution.
-You may also need to add or remove people off your gift list.
+You may also need to add or remove people off your gift list throughout the year.
 If this is the case, then it’s okay to reallocate your budget and adjust it appropriately.